 Here's what you need to know.

-1. Create your company expense policy
+1. Create your employee expense management plan

 "Failing to plan is planning to fail."
 It's a cliché for a reason.